 What is Posole you ask?
 Well it is a Mexican inspired soup made with hominy, chicken or pork, chilies and seasonings.
 In this case chicken was used.
 I was really excited to try this recipe.
-I have wanted to make posole for quite some time, but just haven't gotten around to it.
-This slow cooker recipe was perfect for my first attempt.

 When I make authentic Mexican soups or stews I always serve hot flour tortillas on the side.
-In my opionion it really rounds off the meal perfectly.
+In my opinion it really rounds off the meal perfectly.
 Now I don't serve just any store bought flour tortilla, but homemade instead.
-Why use store bought when flour tortillas from scratch taste so much better.
-Stay tuned because I will be posting my Homemade Flour Tortilla recipe on my next post.

 1 - 15 oz cans white or yellow hominy, drained